childmindresearch/hbn-ddp/README.md

 ## Features

 - Diagnostic data preprocessing: Pivots the data to a wider format, organized by specific diagnoses or categories rather than diagnosis numbers.
-Includes the option to filter by diagnostic certainty level or time of diagnosis.
+Includes the option to filter by diagnostic qualifier (certainty or time of diagnosis).
 Option to either run interactively or install as a package and use in a notebook.

 ## Installation